NovaCrypto/BIP39/README.md

 Read all about how I wrote this and understanding BIP39 [here](https://medium.com/@_west_on/coding-a-bip39-microlibrary-in-java-bb90c1109123).

-Only English and Japanese [currently supported](https://github.com/NovaCrypto/BIP39/issues/1).
+Apart from generating a seed, only English and Japanese [currently supported](https://github.com/NovaCrypto/BIP39/issues/1).

 # Install